don-flamingo/rogaliusz/README.md

 - 🔭 I’m currently working on a [cadar.app](https://panel.cadar.it)!
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals:
-- 💽 Own product from scratch based on microservices architecure [cadar.it][website]!
+- 💽 Own product from scratch based on microservices architecure [cadar.app](https://panel.cadar.it)!
 - 🎓 Course for gRPC | .Net Core | Microservices.

 **📐 Languages and Tools:**